More hats, hopefully pointing the same way

 Long version

 I've been thinking a bit more after a friend sent me https://www.linkedin.com/pulse/introducing-pulse-post-scrum-manifesto-ai-native-teams-hanke-tilfe which was an interesting read.
 I think they might be on to something, certainly it's a good first step.
 Just don't only put security review at the end, some security issues can only be fixed on the architectural level.
 Most serious reliability problems are most easily solved there as well.
-And I'm not sure about the team size of just three people.
-But I like the direction they're in.
+At first when I read this article I wasn't sure about the team size of just three, but it turns out they're onto something.

 Anyway, say you implement a version of pulse that you think fits your context and after a few months you've got your team humming like a well oiled machine spinning at 18 billion rpm, you get features in prod before you've clicked send on the message.
 But, what to build?
 Why? for whom?